webmachinelearning/webnn/mltensor-explainer.md

 ### Open Questions

 - How will errors be surfaced?
-Do we need a concept similar to [WebGPU's error scopes](https://www.w3.org/TR/webgpu/#error-scopes)?
+Do we need a concept similar to [WebGPU's error scopes](https://www.w3.org/TR/webgpu/#error-scopes), or is [returning errors via a promise for select operations sufficient](https://github.com/webmachinelearning/webnn/issues/697#issuecomment-2195656878)?
 See [#477](https://github.com/webmachinelearning/webnn/issues/477)
 - On non-UMA systems, does the user agent have enough information to appropriately allocate an `MLTensor` if an `MLDeviceType` is not used for creating an `MLContext`?
 See [#350](https://github.com/webmachinelearning/webnn/issues/350) and [#749](https://github.com/webmachinelearning/webnn/issues/749)
 - Should the `dispatch()` method be a part of the `MLGraph` interface rather than `MLContext`?
 Should `readBuffer()` and `writeBuffer()` exist on an `MLTensor`?
 See [#697](https://github.com/webmachinelearning/webnn/issues/697).
 - If an `MLContext` is not created from a `GPUDevice`, does there need to be some mechanism - above and beyond the `MLTensorUsage.WEBGPU_INTEROP` flag - for identifying the specific `GPUDevice` with which interop is desired?